DLVUG/DLUVUG.github.io/docs/members/index.md

     title: '2021级',
 	desc: 'QiJie Huang is currently working toward the M.S. degree with the School of Information Science and Technology, Qingdao University of Science and Technology, under the supervision of Prof. Wang Xin.
 His research interests include deep learning, computer vision,and 3D mineral reconstruction.', },

-  {
+  //{
-    avatar:  '/imgs/avatars/C05-21-赵东.jpg',
+  //  avatar:  '/imgs/avatars/C05-21-赵东.jpg',
-    name: '赵东',
+  //  name: '赵东',
-    title: '2021级',
+  //  title: '2021级',
-	desc: 'Dong Zhao is currently pursuing the M.S. degree with School of Information Science and Technology, Qingdao University of Science and Technology, under the supervision of Prof. Yuanzhi Cheng.
-His research interests include deep learning, computer vision, medical image segmentation and Marine organism classification.', },
+	//desc: 'Dong Zhao is currently pursuing the M.S. degree with School of Information Science and Technology, Qingdao University of Science and Technology, under the supervision of Prof. Yuanzhi Cheng.
+His research interests include deep learning, computer vision, medical image segmentation and Marine organism classification.',
-  {
+  //},

+  //{
-    avatar:  '/imgs/avatars/C06-21-王南南.jpg',
+  //  avatar:  '/imgs/avatars/C06-21-王南南.jpg',
-    name: '王南南',
+  //  name: '王南南',
-    title: '2021级',
+  //  title: '2021级',
-	desc: 'Nannan Wang is currently pursuing the M.S. degree with School of Information Science and Technology, Qingdao University of Science and Technology.
-His research interests include deep learning, medical image segmentation and tumor segmentation.', },
+	//desc: 'Nannan Wang is currently pursuing the M.S. degree with School of Information Science and Technology, Qingdao University of Science and Technology.
+His research interests include deep learning, medical image segmentation and tumor segmentation.',
-  {
+  //},

+  //{
-    avatar:  '/imgs/avatars/C07-21-任玉涛.jpg',
+  //  avatar:  '/imgs/avatars/C07-21-任玉涛.jpg',
-    name: '任玉涛',
+  //  name: '任玉涛',
-    title: '2021级',
+  //  title: '2021级',
-	desc: 'Yutao Ren received his bachelor\'s degree from Qingdao University of Science and Technology in 2021.
+	//desc: 'Yutao Ren received his bachelor\'s degree from Qingdao University of Science and Technology in 2021.
 Now he is studying for a master\'s degree in electronic information from Qingdao University of Science and Technology.
 His tutor is Professor Yuanzhi Cheng.
 His professional knowledge is mainly in deep learning.
-His main research directions include computer vision and medical image segmentation.', },
+His main research directions include computer vision and medical image segmentation.',
-  {
+  //},

+  //{
-    avatar:  '/imgs/avatars/C08-21-胡帅.jpg',
+  //  avatar:  '/imgs/avatars/C08-21-胡帅.jpg',
-    name: '胡帅',
+  //  name: '胡帅',
-    title: '2021级',
+  //  title: '2021级',
-	desc: 'Shuai Hu graduated from Qingdao University of Science and Technology in 2020 and is now a master student in computer science and technology at Qingdao University of Science and Technology, under the supervision of Ph.D.
+	//desc: 'Shuai Hu graduated from Qingdao University of Science and Technology in 2020 and is now a master student in computer science and technology at Qingdao University of Science and Technology, under the supervision of Ph.D.
 Yuanzhi Cheng.
-His research interests include deformable image registration, image processing and medical image segmentation.', },
+His research interests include deformable image registration, image processing and medical image segmentation.',
-  {
+  //},

+  //{
-    avatar:  '/imgs/avatars/C09-21-李忠昊.jpg',
+  //  avatar:  '/imgs/avatars/C09-21-李忠昊.jpg',
-    name: '李忠昊',
+  //  name: '李忠昊',
-    title: '2021级',
+  //  title: '2021级',
-	desc: 'Zhonghao Li received his Bachelor of Science degree from Hohai University.
+	//desc: 'Zhonghao Li received his Bachelor of Science degree from Hohai University.
 He is now a master student of Computer Science and Technology in Qingdao University of Science and Technology under the supervision of Professor Yuanzhi Cheng.
-His research focuses on deep learning, specifically medical image segmentation.', },
+His research focuses on deep learning, specifically medical image segmentation.',
-  {
+  //},

+  //{
-    avatar:  '/imgs/avatars/C10-21-于生正.jpg',
+  //  avatar:  '/imgs/avatars/C10-21-于生正.jpg',
-    name: '于生正',
+  //  name: '于生正',
-    title: '2021级',
+  //  title: '2021级',
-	desc: 'Shengzheng Yu received B.E. degree from Qufu Normal University in 2021.
+	//desc: 'Shengzheng Yu received B.E. degree from Qufu Normal University in 2021.
 Now, he is a Master student majoring in Electronic Information in Qingdao University of Science &Technology, under the supervision of Prof. Yuanzhi Cheng.
-His reserach interests include computer vision, Marine organism classification and recognition, medical image segmentation and so on.', },
+His reserach interests include computer vision, Marine organism classification and recognition, medical image segmentation and so on.',
+  //},
 ]

 const student22 =[